 At Alibaba, Paul led investments as a senior investment manager covering North America, Europe and Israel.
 He completed several minority investments and one acquisition.
 His areas included AI, Big Data, healthcare, robotics, autonomous cars, and other deep tech.
 He helped lead Alibaba’s acquisition of the open source big data company data Artisans, which was Alibaba’s first acquisition in Europe.

 Prior to that, Paul worked at Goldman Sachs in its Technology, Media and Telecommunications Banking Group in New York and San Francisco.
 He managed deals including The Blue Man Group’s sale to Cirque du Soleil; Thoma Bravo’s acquisition of Qlik Technologies (US$3bn); Tapad’s sale to Telenor (US$340mm); CSC’s acquisition of xChanging (£480mm); CSRA’s separation from CSC ($8bn); GVT’s sale to Telefonica (€7.2bn).

-Sign up to hear about my latest writings, interviews, and the Burlingame Group meetings.
+Sign up to hear about my latest writings, interviews, and speaking events.